 ICHRAs are centered on a reimbursement model (sometimes referred to as a defined contribution approach).
 This provides an employer greater cost control and predictability.
 Plus, employees have more coverage options to choose from, allowing them to select a plan that best suits their needs.

-With a defined contribution approach, a health benefit package is designed around a set dollar amount, not around a set of plans – and Trovia, the marketplace for ICHRA, makes it simple.
+With a defined contribution approach, a health benefit package is designed around a set dollar amount, not around a set of plans – and Nexben’s ICHRA solution, with it’s ICHRA marketplace, makes it simple.

 There are two primary differences between an ICHRA and a traditional HRA: